KMKoushik/js-algo-practice/DataStructure/binary-search-tree/README.md

 ### note
 BFS - will take lot of space if tree is wide
 DFS - will take lot of space if tree is deep

+DFS pre - flatten and reconstruct is easy. will help while storing and retrieving DFS in - Data can be help to get data in sorted order